watusiii/SVGenToolkit/README.md

 # Project Guide: Creating and Viewing SVG Art with Metadata

 Welcome to your project guide!
 This guide will walk you through the process of generating SVG art, creating corresponding metadata files, and viewing the SVG images in a web browser.
+In this example project the included script generates Picoblots!

 ## Prerequisites